mklprudence/5-triple-star/README.md

 ## Join Us

-<p>Everyone who has a reasonable level of knowledge in any HKDSE subject and is willing to learn basic LaTeX is welcome to join the co-development of this project.
+<p>Everyone who has a reasonable level of knowledge in any HKDSE subject and is willing to learn basic LaTeX is welcome to join the joint development of this project.
 If you wish to collaborate with us, please either contact an active collaborator or send an email to <code>fivetriplestar@gmail.com</code> with relevent contact information. </p>